borb/zedide/README.md

   * [mongoose](https://github.com/mongodb/node-mongodb-native)

 Were also used, and though they are not directly mentioned, their dependencies without which they would not work.
 And not forgetting the amazing [node.js](https://nodejs.org/) and [MongoDB](https://www.mongodb.com/).
 My most heartfelt thanks for everyone's hard work.

-## License

-Please read [the license](LICENSE.md) for more details: `zedide` is licensed under the Creative Commons CC-BY-SA 4.0 license.

 ## Author